CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 ## Rate Limiting

 Many APIs enforce [rate limits](https://en.wikipedia.org/wiki/Rate_limiting) to control how frequently clients can make requests.
-You can add automatic waiting between requests, based on the time period and the maximum number of requests allowed per this period.
-This is achieved through `RateLimit` instance
+You can add automatic waiting between requests, based on the period and the maximum number of requests allowed per this period.
+This is achieved through a `RateLimit` instance

 This code is equivalent to **5 requests per second**.